-When it comes to energy-efficient HVAC installation in Buffalo, there’s great news for homeowners at tax time.
+When it comes to energy-efficient HVAC installation in Buffalo, there’s fantastic news for homeowners at tax time.

 The Residential Energy Efficient Property Credit has been extended through 2020.
-This may entitle you to credits for energy-efficient home enhancements, like modern heating and cooling equipment, water heaters and heat pumps.
+This may entitle you to credits for energy-efficient home modifications, like modern heating and cooling equipment, water heaters and heat pumps.

 What Equipment is Eligible?

-To be entitled for the credit, the residence is required to be the taxpayer’s chief home in the United States.
-The change must last for five years or more, with the original use beginning with the taxpayer.
+To be entitled for the credit, the house should be the taxpayer’s main house in the United States.
+The improvement must work for five years or more, with the original use beginning with the taxpayer.

-What Kinds of Enhancements are Eligible to be High-Efficiency Updates?
+What Types of Changes are Considered High-Efficiency Updates?

-Usually, this tax reduction equals 10% of the price of the ensuing energy-saving enhancements that meet specified ENERGY STAR® requirements:
+Typically, this tax reduction equals 10% of the expense of the subsequent energy-saving enhancements that meet specified ENERGY STAR® requirements:

 - Advanced main air-circulating fans